Indian rupee: Micro printing

-The new Indian banknote series feature a few micro printed texts on various locations.
-The first one lies on the inner surface of the left temple of Gandhi's spectacles that reads "भारत" (Bhārata) which means India.
-The next one (which are printed only on 10 and 50 denominations) is placed on the outer surface of the right temple of Gandhi's spectacles near his ear and reads "RBI" (Reserve Bank of India) and the face value in numerals "10" or "50".
+The new Indian banknote series features a few micro-printed texts in various locations.
+The first one lies on the inner surface of the left temple of Gandhi's spectacles that reads "भारत" (Bhārata), the Hindi word for India.
+The next one (which is printed only in 10 and 50 denominations) is placed on the outer surface of the right temple of Gandhi's spectacles near his ear and reads "RBI" (Reserve Bank of India) and the face value in numerals "10" or "50".
 The last one is written on both sides of Gandhi's collar and reads "भारत" and "INDIA" respectively.
-Currency notes have 17 languages on the panel which appear on the reverse of the notes.
+Currency notes have 17 languages on the panel which appears on the reverse of the notes.